 For additional information, you can obtain detailed descriptions of the various professional fields on the BERUFENET website of the Federal Employment Agency (BA).

 “Hotline Living and Working in Germany”: Do you have questions concerning job hunting in Germany?
 Then we recommend using our special advisory service for professionals from abroad.
 Our experts will answer your individual questions relating to working and careers in Germany and will help you on your path to employment in Germany.
 YTo use this service, you can either use our live chat or send us an email to make-it-in-germany(at)arbeitsagentur.de.
 Alternatively, you can get advice in German and English by contacting the “Hotline Living and Working in Germany” on +49 30 1815 – 1111.

 EURES: EURES is the network of European employment agencies and is committed to promoting the mobility of job-seekers in Europe by providing advisory and job-finding services.
 The Federal Employment Agency (BA) is a member of EURES.

 The multilingual portal EURES provides information on interesting job prospects in Europe and funding programmes of the European Union.
-And particularly useful for your job search: The EURES Internet portal publishes job offers from Germany and 31 other European countries, information about living and working in the different countries and the contact details of the EURES advisors.
-The portal is available in 26 languages.
+And particularly useful for your job search: The EURES Internet portal publishes job offers from Germany and 31 other European countries, information about living and working in the different countries and contact details of EURES advisors.

-If you are already living or you are temporarily staying in Germany, there are additional ways of looking for a job besides over the Internet:
+If you are already living or you are temporarily staying in Germany, there are additional ways of looking for a job:

 Newspapers: Many German newspapers publish job vacancies from all over the country in their weekend issues.
-Maybe there’s something there for you.

 Personnel recruitment agencies: Another alternative is to use the services of private recruitment agencies.
-These look for suitable jobs on your behalf.
+These hunt for suitable jobs on your behalf.
 If you decide to use the services of a private recruitment agency, please check in advance whether fees apply.

 Federal Employment Agency